bengfarrell/rgf-blog/content/blog/2010-03-22-martellozzo-prosecco-wine-review.md

 [The Wineauxs](http://thewineauxs.blogspot.com/2010/01/nv-martellozzo-veneto-prosecco.html)

-A fruity gum sort of nose - like a peach flavored gum.
+A fruity gum sort of nose—like a peach flavored gum.

 Light body with a good amount of fizz.
-A bit of apple and grapefruit - a rather crisp bottle, good acid, a touch of sugar, a thoroughly enjoyable bottle.
+A bit of apple and grapefruit—a rather crisp bottle, good acid, a touch of sugar, a thoroughly enjoyable bottle.

 Some honeydew qualities come through on the finish.

-We haven't had a lot of luck with Prosecco, but this one I'm enjoying - if I recall, many Proseccos have an unripe tropical fruit stickiness that doesn't work, but this is light, crisp, and easy drinking all around.
+We haven't had a lot of luck with Prosecco, but this one I'm enjoying—if I recall, many Proseccos have an unripe tropical fruit stickiness that doesn't work, but this is light, crisp, and easy drinking all around.

 [Drinking My Way Through Trader Joe's Wine](http://albinnyc.blogspot.com/2008/04/martellozzo-prosecco-699.html)